charlie-gallagher/cell_automata/README.md

 ```

 This converts to PNG at 800% size with no loss in the sharpness of the pixels.
 Note that the order and capitalization of the options matters.
+I've done this for
+all rules starting with a single bit, which you can browse in the gallery.

 ### To-do